fruityhamster/hammys-den/README.md

 ```

 This will launch the Electron desktop window.
-Now you can enjoy organising and focusing in the company of your adorable hammy.
+Now you can enjoy organising and focusing in the company of your adorable hammy! <3